MUSIC at King’s

 Music is a cornerstone of life at King’s with countless opportunities for pupils of all abilities to get involved.

 Music is part of daily life at King’s.
-All pupils are involved in music in some way or another: alongside weekly singing at matins, all students participate in congregational singing practice, as well as an annual House Music competition, which features large-scale performances in addition to smaller ensembles and solos.
+All pupils are involved in music in some way or another: alongside weekly singing at matins, all pupils participate in congregational singing practice, as well as an annual House Music competition, which features large-scale performances in addition to smaller ensembles and solos.
 The year traditionally ends with a major concert in Rochester Cathedral, which will include performances of concertos by some of our leavers and choral music from the Senior Choir.

-King’s School Rochester has been proud to educate the choristers of the cathedral for over a millennium, and this is an opportunity open to all pupils from Year 4-8.
+King’s School Rochester has been proud to educate the choristers of the cathedral for over a millennium, and this is an opportunity open to all pupils from Years 4-8.

 King’s Music department runs multiple partnerships with local primary schools, and puts on events focused on orchestral music and choir singing.
-A team of music scholars deliver music workshops to primary schools in our area every Friday afternoon, and this year the workshops culminated in a performance of Joseph and The Amazing Technicolour Dreamcoat.

 “Singing in the choir has really helped me develop my sight-reading.
 I love singing with other people and enjoy all the repertoire we perform.”